 Pleural effusions are found in 90% of pleural mesothelioma cases.
 Thus, doctors consider them to be an important early sign of that cancer.
 However, pleural effusions can also be caused by asbestosis.
 Doctors can analyze the fluid using a biopsy to see if it is a sign of cancer.

 There are a few other asbestos-related diseases that are less common.
 In some cases, they are also less serious than asbestosis or pleural effusions.

 Pleural plaque is a chalky, calcium-based material that builds upon the lining of the lungs.
 According to the British Thoracic Society, pleural plaque is the most common disease associated with asbestos exposure.

-This disease typically has no physical symptoms, so it does not normally require treatment.
-At this time, there is no proven link between pleural plaque and more serious asbestos-related diseases.
-However, some studies have suggested it may be an independent risk factor for mesothelioma.
+This disease typically has no physical symptoms, and as a result, it does not require treatment.
+At this time, there is no proven link between pleural plaque and more serious asbestos-related lung diseases.
+However, some studies have suggested it may lead to an increased risk of mesothelioma.

 A neoplasm is a lump or tumor that grows after cellular mutation takes place in the body.
 It is an abnormal growth due to increased and randomized cellular division.
 While some neoplasms are cancerous, others are pre-cancerous or benign.

 Asbestos Diseases and Legal Assistance